36 Free Self Care Ideas for the Overwhelmed Mom

 The best part of this is there are no rules to self-care, and it doesn’t have to break your budget to pay yourself a little attention.
 Even on the busiest days, I can squeeze out 5 minutes to do something for myself.

 When you make your own care a priority and take that time for yourself you will find places to carve out more and more time for yourself.
 Taking my 5 minutes has become a quick mommy break where I can regroup and come back refreshed.
 No need to feel guilty, I own those 5 minutes and crave that time.

 Another pain point can be budgeting for certain things you need to do.
-There’s times where the family budget just doesn’t allow for professional facials, pedicures, or even haircuts.
+There are times where the family budget just doesn’t allow for professional facials, pedicures, or even haircuts.
 I know I’m not alone in this.
-Sometimes what we need most is a way to feel like more than just a mom, while practicing some free self care.
+Sometimes what we need most is a way to feel like more than just a mom, while practicing some free self-care.

 - Re-read a favorite book

 - Take a long, relaxing bath or shower

 - Have a conversation with a friend about something that lifts your mind